 A family member was flying to Malta from Georgia and we decided to send them to the institute to find out more about their phage therapy.
-We had spoken with the doctors at Eliava regarding my case, and they were not surprised to hear of Hidradenitis suppurativa (unlike the majority for doctors I have come across).
-They also had mentioned that the best course of treatment was to have me come in and they would take samples to run tests and see what bacteria is present in the flares.
+We had spoken with the doctors at Eliava regarding my case, and they were not surprised to hear of Hidradenitis suppurativa (unlike the majority of doctors I have come across).
+They also had mentioned that the best course of treatment was to have me come in and they would take samples to run tests and see what bacteria are present in the flares.
 They would then be able to assign specific phages for me to take to help with the inflammation.

 Since I was not going to be in Tbilisi any time soon, we asked if I would be able to try the general phages in the meantime.
 This general therapy was accepted and I was given the PYO and Staphylococcal cocktail phages.
 They were chosen as they contain bacteriophages against the most common type of bacteria found in infections.
-Although they didn’t have my samples, I didn’t want to waste any more time, so by method of elimination it was decided to go for the most common.
+Although they didn’t have my samples, I didn’t want to waste any more time, so by the method of elimination, it was decided to go for the most common.

 Hidradenitis suppurativa HS remission & phage therapy